Richard A. Greenwood

-Richard A. Greenwood is a Republican member of the Utah House of Representatives, representing District 12.
+Richard A. Greenwood is a former Republican member of the Utah House of Representatives, representing District 12.
 In 2007, Greenwood was appointed to replace D. Gregg Buxton, who resigned to take a position in the executive branch of the Utah government.

 Early life and career

 Greenwood was born on November 6.
 Greenwood attended Miami Dade College and Weber State University.